-The company continues to be loss making due primarily to the weak EU ethanol market combined with a weak euro.
+The company was loss making in 2015/16 due primarily to the weak EU ethanol market.
 This has resulted in net liabilities being shown on the company's balance sheet.
 The company's parent undertaking, ABF Investments plc, continues to provide the necessary support to enable the business to continue to operate and meet its liabilities as they fall due.
 On this basis the directors are of the opinion that the company has sufficient funding facilities to continue operating for the foreseeable future.
 Accordingly, the directors continue to adopt the going concern basis of accounting in preparing these financial statements.